2011–12 Torquay United F.C. season: March

 Torquay were back on the road again for their next three fixtures, the first of which was a midweek trip up to Rotherham's Don Valley Stadium.
 Again, Lee Mansell was the man on the score sheet in another 1–0 victory for the Gulls.
 If the Rotherham match was a demonstration of Torquay's dogged defending, their next match provided a display of the team's attacking prowess with a comfortable 4–1 victory over Burton Albion at the Pirelli Stadium.
 It was to be manager Paul Peschisolido's last game in charge of the Brewers as he was sacked shortly afterwards.
 Coincidentally, Torquay's previous opponents Rotherham also parted company with their manager Andy Scott just two days later.
 Although it's unlikely that Swindon boss Paolo Di Canio would have been fearing for his own position when the Gulls arrived at the County Ground, he would certainly have been aware of the Torquay threat with the side now second in the table just behind Di Canio's men.
 However, it was to prove a disappointing evening for the Gulls who were defeated 2–0 by the League leaders.
 Fears that Torquay's bubble may finally have burst began to emerge after Port Vale went in 1–0 up at half time in their match at Plainmoor.
 Yet again however, Martin Ling's men proved they had the spirit for the fight and came back to win the match 2–1 in the second half, the winner being Ryan Jarvis's first goal for the club.
 An exhausting month finally came to an end with yet another 1–0 win against Barnet at Underhill.

-In a season full of surprises, six wins and just one defeat in eight games was an extraordinary achievement.
-With the Gulls firmly placed in the automatic promotion spots with just six games remaining, it was now time for Torquay to make the final push for a place in next season's League One.
+Torquay recorded six wins and one defeat in eight games, leaving the club in the automatic promotion places with six games remaining.